jembi/openhim-console/README.md

 * View logged transactions
 * Configure clients that can access particular routes
 * Monitor the operations of the OpenHIM application
-* Manage the security infrastructure
+* Managing the security infrastructure
-* Import and export OpenHIM server configuration
+* Importing and exporting OpenHIM server configuration

 See the [development roadmap](https://github.com/jembi/openhim-console/wiki/OpenHIM-console-Development-Roadmap) for more details on what is to come!